 All local women I saw wore long sleeves, however, the majority of tourists walked around in short sleeve t-shirts and that wasn’t a problem.
 Longer sleeves would be required if you were visiting mosques or important religious sites, however for exploring ruins or the desert, short sleeves are fine.

 Do you Need to Cover Your Hair?

-As a Muslim country, the local Jordanian women all cover their hair under hijabs or burkas.
+As a Muslim country, many local Jordanian women all cover their hair under hijabs or burkas.
 As tourists, women are not required to cover their hair.
 I certainly didn’t, until Wadi Rum when I had one of the local Bedouins tie one of the red and white scarves around my head.
 I never had any issues with showing my hair (which I kept in a braid or a ponytail) and nor did anyone else.
 Again, if you were to enter a mosque or a holy place, you will be required to cover your hair (scarves to do this are often provided).

 Are Western Women Treated Differently for the way they Dress?

 I do believe that western women aren’t held to the same standards as the local women, however, I’m also a firm believer that blending in as much as possible is best practice.
 Especially for any women travelling alone.
-So just remember that Jordan is a more modest country than most and take that into consideration when you dress for the day.
+So just remember that Jordan is a more modest country than some others and take that into consideration when you dress for the day.

 Women’s Packing List for Jordan

-Pants and Bottoms
+What to Wear in Jordan: Pants and Bottoms

 I definitely recommend packing some leggings or active-wear type pants.
 Not only do most women find these types of pants comfortable, but they also tend to be a bit more light-weight which is perfect for Jordan’s warmer climate.
 Just make sure to do a bend test if you are wearing leggings to make sure they aren’t see-through; Jordan is not the place for a wardrobe malfunction.